|

-admired those wonderful lamp posts with the Mickey Mouse ears?
+wonderful lamp posts with the Mickey Mouse ears?
 Me too!
+Many of the campers

-Many of the campers at Fort Wilderness proudly display them at their
+at Fort Wilderness proudly display them at their campsites.

 When I fist saw one I was so taken with it that I asked the camper, “Where

-do you buy them?”
-I was disappointed when he replied, “You can’t buy them;
+I was disappointed when he grinned and said, “You can’t buy them; you

-you have to make them.”
+have to make them.”

-parts and started to build one.
-I was surprised at how easy it was! |
+I was surprised at how easy it was to build!

-It turned out quite well, so well in fact that several friends wanted me to
+It turned out quite well.
+So well in fact that several friends wanted me to

-After all,
+After all, no true Disney fan

-no true Disney fan should be without one!
+should be without one!

 All of your friends and neighbors already think that you’re a crazy Disney